myllynen/rhel-troubleshooting-guide/README.md

 ### Collecting Detailed Process Level Information

-For many of issues sosreports provide a sufficient starting point and is sometimes everything that is needed for troubleshooting by a support team.
+For many issues sosreports provide a sufficient starting point and is sometimes everything that is needed for troubleshooting by a support team.
 However, in some cases detailed process level information is needed, most typically this means a process core dump and/or process